Community Outreach & Engagement

 The Awards were launched in 1923 by Scholastic, Inc., the global children's publishing and media company, to encourage, foster and reward creativity in our nation's classrooms.
 Each year, students who excel in the visual arts and creative writing have the chance to earn recognition, get their work exhibited or published and to earn scholarships.

-The Scholastic Art & Writing Awards
+The Legacy of the Scholastic Art & Writing Awards